luponix/-Overload-Autoorder-selection/README.md

   * added Neverselect option
   * Mod swaps weapon on pickup/empty energy/empty ammo
   * Warning if a Devastator gets selected
+  * Modify the (Prev Weapon/next Weapon)/Missile Functions to swap based on Priority
+  * swap to the next highest missile when shot empty (breaks with sniperpackets)
+  * set Primary Autoselect to Never

 To Add:
-  * swap to next highest missile when shot empty
   * swap to highest weapon and missile on respawn
-  * Modify the (Prev Weapon/next Weapon)/Missile Functions to
-    swap based on Priority
-  * set Primary Autoselect to Never

 To Look At:
   * changing the icon order of DrawHud to show the Priority